boulderguitarsociety/boulderguitarsociety.github.io/About.md

 ### Present ###

 The current board consists of Toby Gallegos (President and Treasurer), Marcio DeSousa and Dan Fairchild.
 Mark Limber does the newsletter and Jeff Olson has been updating the web site.
-The society has incorporated as a 501(c)(3) non-profit, is seeking local sponsorships, and is inviting a wider array of Boulder area guitarist to be active in the society.
+The society has incorporated as a 501(c)(3) non-profit, is seeking local sponsorships, and is inviting a wider array of Boulder area guitarists to be active in the society.

 <img src="/stylings/Goldenrod_Plant_b_v.png" alt="" style="position: absolute; right: 0px; bottom: 0px; z-index: 1; ">